 For non-small cell lung cancer patients, oncologists may recommend chemotherapy in order to shrink fast-growing tumors.
 However, each case will need to be individualized and discussed with their physician.
 Chemotherapy may also be given as a palliative treatment where the intent is to reduce symptoms and improve comfort.

-Lung cancer patients who are getting routine follow-up in primary care may want to delay their visit or schedule a virtual consultation with their doctor, if available.
+Lung cancer patients who are getting a routine follow-up in primary care may want to delay their visit or schedule a virtual consultation with their doctor, if available.
 However, if you are receiving cancer treatment that suppresses your immune system and you contracted a coronavirus infection, call your oncologist or a member of your treatment team.